 Patients' needs were assessed at the time of their admission to the home.
 Following this initial assessment care plans were developed to direct staff on how to meet patients' needs and included any advice or recommendations made by other healthcare professionals.
+Patients care records were held confidentially.

 Patients' individual likes and preferences were reflected throughout the records.
 Care plans were detailed and contained specific information on each patient's care needs and what or who was important to them.

-Care records for patients with special nutritional requirement and weight were reviewed and evidenced that they were clearly documented and well maintained to direct the care required and reflect the assessed needs of the patient.
+Care records regarding mobility and pressure relief were reviewed and evidenced that they were clearly documented and well maintained to direct the care required and reflect the assessed needs of the patient.
 Appropriate risk assessments and evaluations had been completed.